 Are you ready to march into your boss's office and demand affordable birth control?
 Or at least ask politely?

-We know it sounds awkward, but you'd better get ready.
-Right now, certain bosses have sued for the right to deny people who work for them insurance coverage for birth control.
-That's bad enough, but (surprise!) a bunch of members of Congress are standing with them.
+We know it sounds awkward, but certain bosses have sued for the right to deny people who work for them insurance coverage for birth control.
+That's bad enough, but (surprise!) a bunch of members of Congress stood with them.

 Truth is, we all benefit from birth control coverage — with fewer unintended pregnancies, healthier families, and women more in control of their futures.
 But if anti-birth control forces get their way, any employer will be able to deny you coverage for it.

 If you are a person who uses birth control, or know someone who does — actually, wait, that's pretty much all people, so we'll assume you are...
 So, if you're a person in the workforce who collects a paycheck from somebody else, read on for a helpful Q and A on how to ask your boss for birth control, and what you can expect.